elatov/elatov.github.io/_posts/2012-08-14-confirming-ucs-settings-using-command-line.md

 	vfc720 205 0xd40005 20:00:00:25:b5:02:0a:02 20:00:00:25:b5:02:00:02 fc2/1

-That actually looks good, we see that it corresponds to vfc720 and it&#8217;s on vSAN 205.
+That actually looks good, we see that it corresponds to vfc720 and it's on vSAN 205.
 We can go further and make sure the config matches our server and the interface is up:

 	p2-ucsm-A(nxos)# show run int vfc720